snwatson/ketamine-nightmares/about_ketamine_nightmares.md

 ## What is it?

-- It’s bank of my answers to the Australian Anaesthesia Primary Exam SAQs
+- It’s mainly a bank of my answers to the Australian Anaesthesia Primary Exam SAQs
 - Anaesthesia trainees in other countries may benefit
 - Trainees in other critical care disciplines may benefit